Skip to main content

 Knowledge Sharing

-The deliberate practice of capturing, organizing, and distributing insights, lessons, and best practices across teams and organizations to improve programme performance and avoid repeating mistakes.
+The deliberate practice of capturing, organizing, and distributing insights, lessons, and best practices across teams and organizations to improve program performance and avoid repeating mistakes.

 Definition

-Knowledge sharing is the deliberate practice of capturing, organizing, and distributing insights, lessons, and best practices across teams and organizations to improve programme performance and avoid repeating mistakes.
-Unlike passive information exchange, knowledge sharing requires intentional mechanisms, structured sessions, documented repositories, peer networks, and feedback loops, that ensure valuable insights move from individuals or teams to the broader organization.
-It transforms isolated experiences into collective capability, enabling programmes to build on what works rather than repeatedly discovering what doesn't.
+Knowledge sharing is the deliberate practice of capturing, organizing, and distributing insights, lessons, and best practices across teams and organizations to improve program performance and avoid repeating mistakes.
+Unlike passive information exchange, knowledge sharing requires intentional mechanisms - structured sessions, documented repositories, peer networks, and feedback loops - that ensure valuable insights move from individuals or teams to the broader organization.
+It transforms isolated experiences into collective capability, enabling programs to build on what works rather than repeatedly discovering what doesn't.

 Why It Matters